 The present Supervisory Board's report to the Annual General Meeting was adopted by the Supervisory Board.

 The Supervisory Board sincerely thanks the members of the Executive Board and all employees for their strong personal commitment.
-The Supervisory Board also thanks the shareholders for the confidence they have shown.
+The Supervisory

 Schramberg, 9 April 2020 The Supervisory Board